 Maybe you’re experiencing a problem where the program you’re attempting to run is corrupted or even missing.
-In this case, Windows won’t be able to run the file properly, and as such, the operating system will generate an error – File is not a valid 32-bit application.
+In this case, Windows won’t be able to run the file properly, and as such, the operating system will generate an error – File is not a valid 32-bit application or File is not a valid Win32 application.

 The error is usually about an executable file not being a valid 32-bit application, so right away it’s clear we have a big problem.
 Worry not, however, because there are ways to get things back on the right track.